 - Developmental Coordination Disorder

-A multidisciplinary team at Dalton’s school confirmed the diagnoses of dyslexia (specific learning disability in basic reading skills and reading fluency) and speech impairment (articulation delays), but diagnosed him with dysgraphia (specific learning disability in written expression), contrary to the diagnosis of developmental coordination disorder (dyspraxia) that he received at Texas Scottish Rite Hospital.
+A multidisciplinary team at Dalton’s school confirmed the diagnoses of dyslexia (specific learning disability in basic reading skills and reading fluency) and speech impairment (articulation delays), and diagnosed him with dysgraphia (specific learning disability in written expression), contrary to the diagnosis of developmental coordination disorder (dyspraxia) that he received at Texas Scottish Rite Hospital.
 Dyspraxia generally impacts both gross and fine motor skills, and dysgraphia only fine motor skills.
 We believe the many hours of gymnastics practice has erased any gross motor problems Dalton might have had, as the team considered gross motor skills to be a strength (see below).
 We have thus accepted the school’s diagnosis of dysgraphia, rather than dyspraxia:

 I began tutoring Dalton on October 31, 2018 – a friendly young boy, one who is willing to learn but one who clearly struggles to do so.
-I have tutored many dyslexics over the last three decades.
-At the start of tutoring most of them are able to sound out CVC words, and usually also read CVC words after sounding them out.
-Dalton was unable to sound out any CVC words — not even “cat” or “dog”.
-He clearly struggled with auditory processing, frequently reversed letters and words, and his memory, both short- and long-term, was extremely poor.
+I have tutored many students with dyslexia over the last three decades.
+At the start of tutoring, most of them can sound out CVC words and read CVC words after sounding them out.
+Dalton was unable to sound out CVC words — even “cat” and “dog.”
+He struggled with auditory processing, frequently reversed letters and words, and his memory — both short- and long-term — was extremely poor.

 Lesson 3 was a great session.
-When we ended, Dalton was able to read 18 words, which seemed promising and already an improvement over him reading on the video that was recorded only a few days before.
+When we ended, Dalton was able to read 18 words, which seemed promising and already an improvement over him reading on the video recorded only a few days before.

 As more words were added, Dalton’s ability to process new words slowed down, and I started drilling the basic sounds using 3- and 4-letter words.
 By the end of November, I was able to introduce spelling patterns, for example, if you can spell “nest” you can also spell “west,” “best,” “test,” “vest,” and “rest.”